Yanks win 10th straight vs Red Sox, best streak since 1953

 It was Chapman’s first appearance since allowing a series-ending homer to Houston’s Jose Altuve in Game 6 of the AL Championship Series.

 The tarp was rolled out with the Red Sox rallying in the fourth inning.
 Yankees starter Jordan Montgomery pitched no-hit ball until J.D.
-Martinez, Xander Bogaerts and Christian Vázquez hit consecutive two-out singles.
+Martinez, Xander Bogaerts and Vázquez hit consecutive two-out singles.

 Vázquez’s soft liner bounced off shortstop shortstop Gleyber Torres’ glove on a tough play in shallow left field, allowing Martinez to score.
 The grounds crew came out moments later — just before a light drizzle turned into a downpour.